b3cubes-sql-examples

 1. A taxon in the checklist has no match with the GBIF Backbone: it is very unlikely to have occurrences linked to them, see Section “Get taxa from checklists and match to GBIF Backbone” above.
 Most of the time a match can be found by adding/improving the authorship of the scientific names.

 2. The matched taxon is a synonym (taxonomicStatus: HETEROTYPIC_SYNONYM, HOMOTYPIC_SYNONYM, PROPARTE_SYNONYM, SYNONYM): searching occurrences of a synonym will result in less occurrences than the accepted.
 Only use the taxon key of the synonym if you have strong doubts about the match proposed by the GBIF Backbone.
-In this case, your SQL query for that specific taxon will look like this:
+In this case, the SQL query for that specific taxon will look like this:

 WHERE